SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/fill-data/README.md

 ## 3. Create a Console Class

-> NOTE: You can ommit the steps from 1 to 8 if you have already cloned your code from the GIT repository.

 1. Right-click your **ZGEO** package name.

 2. Choose **New** &rarr; **Other ABAP Repository Object** in the context menu.